nijoakim/combo-whist/README.md

 For more detailed information check out the [rules and background story](http://nijoakim.asuscomm.com/main.php?page=projects/combo-whist).

 ## Building
 Combo whist is distributed as a LaTeX source which can generate pdfs containing the rules.
-To generate the ruleset for all languages use
+To generate the ruleset for all languages run

 	$ make

 ### Languages
-To only make a specific language or a set of language, do
+To only make a specific language or a set of languages, run

 	$ make LANGUAGES=<languages>

-For example to make only the Swedish version, do
+For example to make only the Swedish version, run

 	$ make LANGUAGES=sv

-To make the Swedish and English versions, do
+To make the Swedish and English versions, run

 	$ make LANGUAGES="sv en"